 Not just for topping burger buns, sesame seeds produce a rich oil that deeply hydrates and protects the skin and hair.

-The seeds contain sesamol, which is a natural preservative, so the oil pressed from them is very stable and highly resistant to oxidation, helping product blends to last longer.
+- Contains sesamol, a natural preservative that helps the oil remain stable and highly resistant to oxidation, which also allows product blends to last longer.

 Sesame (Sesamum indicum) is a strong-smelling flowering herb.
 Native to sub-Saharan Africa, it is highly drought-resistant and is considered the oldest oilseed crop ever cultivated by man.
 Growing up to a meter tall, the grass produces seed capsules that suddenly burst to disperse the seeds far and wide.
 In Uganda, the collection of these seeds is done twice a year by hand.
 The fruit of this laborious work is an oil with an amber colour and a tasty nutty aroma.

 The saying 'open sesame' in the Arabian Nights tale comes from the fact that, at the time, some believed that sesame seeds had magical powers.
 They were said to open locks and hidden paths and bring good fortune.
 Or was it because of the sight of the plant's pods bursting open?